greggman/vertexshaderart/README.md

 2. A Meteor based website

     The meteor based website exists at `server/vertexshaderart`.
-To run it
+To run it first copy `settings.json` to `settings-dev.json`

         cd server/vertexshaderart
+        cp settings.json settings-dev.json

+    Then from the `server/vertershaderart` folder run `start.

         ./start

     This will launch meteor.
 Once it's running you can open a browser to